 By Sarah Arrington, Policy Fellow This month, the DC State Board of Education (SBOE) continues its efforts to make education research and policy concepts accessible to all stakeholders in our communities.
 The September 2019 #EdPolicy Research Roundup features two reports: one from the Education Commission of the States discussing STEAM education and its impact onContinue reading “SBOE #EdPolicy Roundup: September 2019”

 Attracting and retaining teachers who are not only qualified, but good, is a problem in every state.
-At this year’s National Forum on Education Policy earlier this month in Denver, Colorado, delegates heard presentations on teacher retention and credentialing, new ideas on career and technical education and insights from teachers of the year.
+At this year’s National Forum on Education Policy was held July 9-12 in Denver, Colorado, delegates heard presentations on teacher retention and credentialing, new ideas on career and technical education and insights from teachers of the year.

 By Sara Gopalkrishna, Policy Fellow We’ve been shining a light on teacher and principal retention since October 2018—commissioning a report, hosting a public forum, inviting numerous expert witnesses to our public meetings, and convening a working group.
 As such, the #EdPolicy Research Roundup: March 2019 features two reports that touch on this important issue.
 OneContinue reading “SBOE #EdPolicy Research Roundup: March 2019”